emma-ladouceur/NutNet-CAFE/README.md

 **plot.csv** Data used for the plot-level.
 Includes details about sites, blocks, plots, time, treatments, and plot-level measures of species richness and strip level biomass.
 These data are needed to run models associated with, and to produce Figure S5.

-**FOLDER: Price Pairs Data** Compressed folder containing data produced by *Price_Pairs* scripts for the following responses:
+**FOLDER: Price Pairs Data** Compressed folder containing data produced by *cluster -> Price_Pairs* scripts for the following responses:
 - *Biomass* -> used for main analyses
 - *Cover* Used for Figure S4